rsnemmen/riaf-sed/README.md

 - cd to the directory that will contain the SED
 - edit the input file `in.dat` with the desired model parameters

-**Compute**
+**Compute a model SED**

-1. run `perl/dyn.pl` to compute ADAF dynamics to find physical global solution
+1. run `perl/dyn.pl` to compute ADAF dynamics to find physical global solution, adjusting eigenvalue if required
-2. run `perl/spectrum.pl` to generate ADAF SED after you get a good global solution
+2. once you get a good (physical) global solution in step 1, run `perl/spectrum.pl` to generate ADAF SED
 3. optional: run `perl/ssd.pl` to compute truncated thin disk SED

 For visualizing the resulting SEDs, use the code `work/projects/finished/liners/seds/misc/model.py`

 If you are having trouble finding a global solution, try playing around with `dyntype.pl`.
 Instead of trying to find automatically the "shooting value" or eigenvalue of the boundary value problem, you input eigenvalues manually and inspect the resulting plots radius vs radial velocity.

+## Examples of models

+Two examples of input parameter files are included in the `examples` folder:

+- `largeR.dat`: ADAF with *R_out=1E4 Rs*
+- `smallR.dat`: *R_out=500 Rs*

+In order to compute the corresponding models, please rename the files to `in.dat` before running.

-## Example of how to use the code in "parallel"
+## Example of how to run in "parallel"

-Here is how I usually run the ADAF models in parallel.
+Here is how I usually run the ADAF models in parallel ("dumb parallelization").
 I created three folders inside `adaf_code/perl` named `run01`, `run02` and `run03`.
 Inside each of these folders there is a parameter file `in.dat`.

 I open one terminal with three tabs corresponding to each folder (or three terminals).
 Then I edit the three input files corresponding to a set of models, and finally run the program at the same time in each terminal.
 Hence why "dumb parallelization".